thenickdude/snap-to-s3/Readme.md

 The part size is set automatically based on the uncompressed size of the data being uploaded, it is approximately `uncompressed_size / 9000`, and is always at least 5MB.

-The number of upload streams defaults to 4.
-This helps to overcome the effective TCP speed limits you would run in to when using a single TCP connection, and reduces the impact of the latency of starting the upload of the next part.
-You can change the number of upload streams with the `--upload-streams` option.
+The number of upload streams defaults to 1.
+If your snapshot volume can be read very quickly (e.g. if you are using EBS Snapshot Fast Restore), this may be a bottleneck, and you may want to bump this up using the `--upload-streams` option.

 Here's the minimum amount of memory that would be consumed with various volume sizes (for 100% full volumes):